karinavasudeva/aademimckarina/_pages/cv.md

 ### On-campus Experience ###
 ---
 * **Campus Y (Center for Social Justice)** ```Chapel Hill, NC```
-  * ***Co-Director of Communications*** `April 2021-present`
+  * ***Executive Board Member*** `April 2021-present`
     * Creating a more accessible social justice space for students at UNC to engage with various topics including racial equity and justice,    disability  rights, LGBTQ+ rights, etc.
+    * Spearheading mutual aid efforts such as a food pantry, funds for students in need, etc.

 * **The Chapel Hill Alt Protein Project** ```Chapel Hill, NC```